bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 2^127 - 1.
 Elements of this finite field have the form (a + b * i), where a and b are elements of the finite field GF(p) (i.e., integers mod p) and i^2 = -1.

-Curve4Q is the twisted Edwards curve over GF(p^2) defined by the following curve
+Curve4Q is the twisted Edwards curve E over GF(p^2) defined by the following curve
 equation:

 ~~~~~